Luas tram system

 Luas Byelaws regulate the use of Luas.

-Payment process for Standard Fare
+The payment process for Standard Fare

-You can pay the standard fare on luas.ie.
+You can pay the Standard Fare on luas.ie.
 You need a standard fare number and a reference number.

 Boarding etiquette